ms-iot/content/en-US/Samples/CognitiveServices.md

 These allow us to use the Cognitive Services APIs in our code, along with some other necessary imaging libraries.

-2. Add in Global Variables
+### Add in Global Variables

 Add the following global variables to the MainPage class (as below)

 {% highlight C# %}
 public sealed partial class MainPage : Page
 {
-  // add these in after the above statemet private string _subscriptionKey = "your_key_here";
+  // add these in after the above statement private string _subscriptionKey = "your_key_here";
   BitmapImage bitMapImage;
   //...